Davidxswang/DLLearningNotes/README.md

 ## PyTorch

 ## Detectron2
+- datasets
+- build a model
+- checkpoints
+- train a model
+- evaluate a model
+- inference using a model
+- configs

 ## Docker
 - install Docker Engine on Ubuntu 20.04 LTS x64 [docker install script](docker-ce-install.sh).
 You may need to add your user to docker group to run docker without a root privilege.